Blue Waters allocations for the University of Illinois at Urbana-Champaign

 Blue Waters information is available to guide potential proposals.
 Much system and programming environment information is available at the Blue Waters website, training material from past workshops, as well as complete documentation about using Blue Waters is available at the Blue Waters website.
 See Training: https://bluewaters.ncsa.illinois.edu/training or Documentation: https://bluewaters.ncsa.illinois.edu/documentation.
 Blue Waters support staff are available during the workday to provide limited assistance for proposal writers such as answering specific questions, discussing algorithms and method approaches, scoping problems, providing general performance metrics, etc. Contacting the Blue Waters Support by submitting a service request via email to email@example.com or calling 217-244-6689 between 9 a.m. and 5 p.m.
 Monday through Friday.

 Reports are required for all awards under this program.
 The report should include accomplishments achieved with the research conducted on Blue Waters—including publications, grants submitted, grants obtained, and talks presented, as well as details of any issues or problems encountered with the use of Blue Waters.
 Instructions for the final report are available at: https://bluewaters.ncsa.illinois.edu/reports.
 PIs will be responsible for submitting a final report and a status update mid-allocation.
 Projects are encouraged to contact Blue Waters support about issues or problems as they occur rather than using these reports to bring issues to the attention of the Blue Waters project.
+If a PI has had a previous allocation, timely submission of allocation reports will be considered during the review process.

-Acknowledging Blue Waters support
+Acknowledging Blue Waters Support

 The text found on Acknowledging Support from Blue Waters or something similar must be included in publications of all kinds that report on work performed using an allocation on Blue Waters made under this program.
+It would be greatly appreciated if you would report publications and presentations to the Blue Waters project as they happen.

 There are a number of sources of compute cycles available to researchers.
 These include both national and campus resources, and should be considered for projects that do not require the full power of Blue Waters.
 A partial list follows: